IdkwhatImD0ing/Obsidian-Vault/569/Midterm 2 Study Guide.md

     The process finds the centerline (or medial axis) of the square, which for a symmetric shape may also be represented by a single central pixel, or, in the case of a rectangle, a central horizontal or vertical line.

+# Full Study Notes on Laws’ Texture Filters, Filtering Types, and Related Concepts

-These notes cover the fundamentals of Laws’ 5×5 texture filters and include explanations for a set of true/false and short-answer questions often asked in exams.
-For these notes, **we use the second convention**, where the **first 1D filter is applied vertically** (to rows) and the **second filter is applied horizontally** (to columns).
+These notes cover the fundamentals of Laws’ 5×5 texture filters (using the second convention), explain the differences between low-pass and high-pass filters with specific kernel labels, and include detailed explanations for exam-style true/false and short-answer questions.

 ---